 11.1) How long can I monitor diarrhea at home?

-If your adult cat is bright, drinking, peeing, and the diarrhea is mild, you can monitor for about 24 hours.
-If it’s not improving, becomes watery and frequent, or any red flags show up, contact your vet.
+If your adult cat is bright, drinking, peeing, and the diarrhea is mild, you can often monitor for about 24 hours.
+If it is not improving, becomes watery and frequent, or red flags show up, call your vet.
 For kittens and seniors, call sooner.

 11.2) Is mucus in stool always bad?

-Small amounts of mucus can happen with irritation (colitis), especially if your cat is straining.
-It becomes more concerning if it repeats, becomes watery and frequent, or is paired with blood, vomiting, or lethargy.
+Small amounts of mucus can happen with irritation, especially if your cat is straining.
+It becomes more concerning if it repeats or is paired with blood, vomiting, or lethargy.

 11.3) What if I see bright red blood?

-Bright red blood can come from lower GI irritation, but it’s still a red flag—especially if it’s recurring, the stool is watery, or your cat seems unwell.
+Bright red blood can come from lower GI irritation, but it is still a red flag, especially if it is recurring or your cat seems unwell.
 Contact your vet urgently.

 11.4) What if the stool is black or tar-like?

-Black/tarry stool can indicate digested blood and should be treated as an emergency.
-Seek veterinary care immediately.
+Black or tarry stool can suggest digested blood and should be treated as an emergency.

 11.5) Can stress really cause diarrhea?

-Yes—some cats get stress-related diarrhea.
-But stress should never be used to explain away severe symptoms.
-If diarrhea is watery and frequent, recurring, or paired with vomiting/lethargy, rule out medical causes with your vet.
+Yes, some cats absolutely get stress-related diarrhea.
+But stress should not be used to explain away severe, recurring, or worsening symptoms.

 11.6) Should I stop feeding my cat during diarrhea?

 In many mild cases, smaller, more frequent meals of a tolerated food are better than starving your cat.
-If your cat refuses food, vomits, or seems unwell, call your vet for guidance.
+If your cat refuses food, vomits, or seems unwell, call your vet.

 11.7) Can I give human anti-diarrhea medicine?